PIRACY IS A CRIME

 PIRATE QUEENS

 In 2017 I began work on “Pirate Queens; Piracy is a Feminist Act” for a 2018 exhibit at the Jean Cocteau Theater Gallery Space in Santa Fe NM.
 This groundbreaking body of work revealed the extraordinary lives of female pirates from all over the world who dared to abandon home and comfort to pursue freedom beyond society’s confines.
-Without being fully conscious of it, I had been working on this series in my visual journals since 2005 when I developed the “Pirates Code” Visual Journaling workshop for a group of artists in Gainesville FLA.

 Through extensive and ongoing historical research I uncovered over 58 female pirates whose brave stories have been lost at sea.
 As long as there have been waterways, a vessel, and stars to guide her way, there have been female pirates.
 Many of these women served in their country’s army or acquired maritime skills through the navy.
 Some of these women snuck down to the waterfront, disguised themselves as cabin boys, and disappeared out to sea to escape arranged marriages.
 Captains, privateers, thieves, revolutionaries, heroines, villains, and yes, even actual Queens, changed the course of history.
 Though their stories have been disavowed for centuries, “Pirate Queens” reclaims women’s historical significance while introducing audiences to a fascinating piece of missing world history.